How to Apply to German Universities- Resources and Tips for a Successful Application

 Study in Germany: Essential Guide To Studying In Germany For International StudentsThe Foreigner’s Guide to German Universities: Origin, Meaning, and Use of Terms and Expressions in Everyday University Life

 Thank you again to Jay Malone for assembling all of this information.
-Once again, he has proven to be a fabulous resource.
+Once again, he has proven to be a fabulous resource for how to apply to German Universities.

 I hope that everyone who wants to attend University in Germany takes the leap.
 My daughter just spent a semester at the Freie Universität in Berlin, and it is an experience she will never forget.